ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 | I<sub>e</sub> |  Not available  | -
 | I<sub>w</sub> |  Not available  | -

-A few other parameters are necessary to understand the rest of this section.
+A few other parameters are necessary to understand the rest of section 9:

 | Parameter | Defined in section | Value |
 | - | - | - |